MikeBishop/http2-certs/draft-bishop-httpbis-extended-settings.md

 none of the values were understood, the EXTENDED_SETTINGS_ACK frame will be empty, but MUST still be sent.)
-Upon receiving an EXTENDED_SETTINGS_ACK frame, the sender of the altered parameters can rely on the setting having been applied.
+Upon receiving an EXTENDED_SETTINGS_ACK frame, the sender of the altered parameters can know which settings were understood and can rely on that subset having been applied.

 If the sender of an EXTENDED_SETTINGS frame with the `REQUEST_ACK` flag set does not receive an acknowledgement from a peer that has sent the